MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 # Event tracing

+This article describes how to use event tracing in Microsoft Dynamics 365 Fraud Protection.

 The *event tracing* functionality in Microsoft Dynamics 365 Fraud Protection lets you establish a real-time telemetry platform that is extensible and operational outside the portal.
 Each event is scheduled or triggered by a user-level or system-level action.
-You can subscribe to events that you're interested in and forward the event payloads to Azure Event Hubs or Blob Storage.
+You can subscribe to events that you're interested in and forward the event payloads to Azure Event Hubs or Azure Blob storage.
 You can also request events from multiple event tracing sessions at the same time.
-The system will then deliver the events in chronological order.
+The system then delivers the events in chronological order.

-Events can be aggregated and used to define metrics that you can use to monitor and manage your service costs and utilization.
-Events can also be used to develop custom reports that use transactional data or to maintain system logs for actions taken in the Fraud Protection portal.
-For example, *user A* edited *list B* on *date C*.
-When you use the Event Hubs connectors that are available in Power Automate and Logic Apps, you can also use the data that you send to Event Hubs for alerting or highly customized workflows.
-Similarly, with Blob Storage you can create a new subscription that will copy all historical data into your cold storage account for further analysis.
+Events can be aggregated and used to define metrics that you can use to monitor and manage your service costs and usage.
+Events can also be used to develop custom reports that use transactional data, or to maintain system logs for actions taken in the Fraud Protection portal (for example, "*user A* edited *list B* on *date C*").
+When you use the Azure Event Hubs connectors that are available in Microsoft Power Automate and Azure Logic Apps, you can also use the data that you send to Azure Event Hubs for alerting or highly customized workflows.
+Similarly, with Azure Blob storage you can create a new subscription that copies all historical data into your cold storage account for further analysis.

-If your Fraud Protection instance has multiple environments, event tracing for each environment can be found by using the environment switcher.
-If the environment has child environments, event tracing that is subscribed to for the parent environment will automatically include the same events for all the child environments.
+If your Fraud Protection instance has multiple environments, you can find event tracing for each environment by using the environment switcher.
+If the environment has child environments, event tracing that's subscribed to for the parent environment will automatically include the same events for all the child environments.

 > [!NOTE]
-> Event tracting customers must have a subscription to additional Azure services such as Event Hub or Blob Storage.
-Contact your Microsoft Account Executive for details.
-If you have Azure global administrator credentials, log into the [Azure portal](https://ms.portal.azure.com/#home) to determine available subscriptions.
+> Event tracking customers must have a subscription to additional Azure services such as Event Hub or Blob storage.
+Contact your Microsoft account executive for details.
+If you have Azure global administrator credentials, sign in to the [Azure portal](https://ms.portal.azure.com/#home) to determine available subscriptions.

-## Getting started
+## Get started

-Follow these steps to start to use the event tracing functionality.
+To start using event tracing functionality, follow these steps.

 1. In the [Fraud Protection](https://dfp.microsoft.com/) portal, select **Data**, and then select **Event Tracing**.
 1. Select **New subscription**.
 1. Enter a subscription display name.
 1. Select a storage location:
    1. **For Event Hubs**: Enter the connection string for the Event Hubs instance in Azure Key Vault.
 The Azure Key Vault should reside in the same tenant as your Fraud Protection subscription.
 Grant **Get Secret Access** to the Fraud Protection app to the Azure Key Vault.
 Enter the **Secret Identifier URL** from your Azure Key Vault in the Fraud Protection portal.
 For more information, see [Get an Event Hubs connection string](/azure/event-hubs/event-hubs-get-connection-string).
    1. **For Blob Storage**: Enter the connection string for the Azure Blob Storage account in Azure Key Vault.
 The Azure Key Vault should reside in the same tenant as your Fraud Protection subscription.
 Grant **Get Secret Access** to the Fraud Protection app to the Azure Key Vault.
 In the Fraud Protection portal, enter the secret identifier URL from your Azure Key Vault and a container name where your event tracing data will reside.
 For more information, see [View account access keys](/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#view-account-access-keys).
 1. Select **Test connection**.
 Once the connection is successfully tested, account-related information that was extracted from the connection string in the Azure Key Vault will be displayed.
 For Azure Event Hubs, this read-only information will include **Event Hub Namespace** and **Event Hub Name**.
 For Azure Blob Storage, **Storage account name** will be displayed.
 Verify that this information matches the storage account you intend to use.
 Without a successful connection test, the **Create** button will not be enabled.
 1. Select an event and review the description and sample of the JSON payload.
 Then save the subscription by selecting **Create**.
 Events are instantaneously sent to your Event Hubs instance from that point in time.
 If you selected Blob Storage, the copy process to write all historical data will begin and all events will be published to your container every 30 minutes.
 1. Go back to the [Fraud Protection](https://dfp.microsoft.com/) portal to view the count for the **Events/Hr.** metric and make sure that data is being sent to Event Hubs and Blob Storage.
 The **Events/Hr** and **Failures/Hr** metrics show an average over the past 24 hours.

     > [!TIP]
     > For additional monitoring for Event Hubs, go to the Azure portal, and set up metrics.
 For more information, see [Azure Event Hubs metrics in Azure Monitor](/azure/event-hubs/event-hubs-metrics-azure-monitor).

 1. Optional: Set up your own ingress pipeline from Event Hubs to Power BI.
 For information about how to start to develop custom reports, see [Work with Power BI](./extensibility-with-power-bi.md).
 1. Optional: Connect to Event Hubs from Power Automate to define custom workflows.
 For more information, see [Work with Logic Apps or Power Automate](./extensibility-with-power-automate.md).

 ## Event schemas